Eric enjoys exploring historical events, and has a particular interest in the Civil War and early American history.

 The Civil War

-The Civil War began with the Confederate attack on the Fort Sumter, on April 12, 1861, just over 156 years ago.
-While many aspects of society and culture have changed, it’s important to realize that the hopes, dreams and aspirations of Americans back then were very much the same.
+The Civil War began with the Confederate attack on Fort Sumter, on April 12, 1861, over 160 years ago.
+While many aspects of society and culture have changed, it’s important to realize that the hopes, dreams, and aspirations of Americans back then were very much the same.
 The destruction of the United States was then, as it would be today, unfathomable and heartbreaking.

 However, as terrible as this war was, it may have been the necessary evil to bring about a change that had been simmering for decades.
 The Union emerged victorious in the end, but there were certainly times during the course of the war where it appeared a Confederate victory was achievable.